 This trail takes you past a waterfall (although a very small one) and the oldest existing stone building in Solstice Canyon and Malibu.

-In 2007, fires devastated Solstice Canyon, but the wildlife is recovering.
+In 2007, fires in the Santa Monica Mountains devastated Solstice Canyon, but the wildlife is recovering.

 Along the Solstice Canyon trails, look out for alligator lizards, fence lizards, acorn woodpeckers, and maybe even a red-tailed hawk.